TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 summary(m1)
 ```

-**Can you answer the question usig the output of the fitted model?**
+**Can you answer the question using the output of the fitted model?**

 ```r
 m1 <- lm(gapminder_pipe$lifeExp ~ gapminder_pipe$pop_e6)